vertica/vertica-kubernetes/DEVELOPER.md

 - **docker-vertica/Dockerfile**: The long-running container that runs the vertica daemon.
 - **docker-operator/Dockerfile**: The container that runs the operator and webhook
 - **docker-vlogger/Dockerfile**: The container that runs the vertica logger.
 It will tail the output of vertica.log to stdout.
 This is used for testing purposes.
 Some e2e tests use this as a sidecar to the Vertica server container.
+- **docker-bundle/Dockerfile**: The container that contains the 'bundle' for the operator.
+This is used by OLM.
+The contents of the docker-bundle/ directory are generated with `make docker-build-bundle`.

 To run Vertica in Kubernetes, we need to package Vertica inside a container.
 This container is later referenced in the YAML file when we install the Helm chart.

 By default, we create containers that are stored in the local docker daemon.
 The tag is either `latest` or, if running in a Kind environment, it is `kind`.
 You can control the container names by setting the following environment variables prior to running the make target.

 - **OPERATOR_IMG**: Operator image name.
 - **VERTICA_IMG**: Vertica image name.
 - **VLOGGER_IMG**: Vertica logger sidecar image name.
+- **BUNDLE_IMG**: OLM bundle image name.

 If necessary, these variables can include the url of the registry.
 For example, `export OPERATOR_IMG=myrepo:5000/verticadb-operator:latest`.